LuisaGroup/LuisaCompute/README.md

 event.synchronize();        // blocks until the event signals
 ```
 ### Automatic Differentiation
 We implemented reverse mode autodiff using source-to-source transformation.
-The autodiff supports control flows such as if-else and switch.
+The autodiff supports control flows such as if-else and switch, as well as callables.
 The following example shows how to use the autodiff to compute the gradient of a function `f(t, x, y) = t < 1 ? x * y : x + y` with respect to `x` and `y`:
 ```cpp
 Var<float> x = ...;
 Var<float> y = ...;